alaato/Konfigurator/README.md

 ### 19.09
 ### found out how to fetch images and display them correctly
 - fetch thumbnail from pimcore because images are too big
-- add images loccaly in case failed attempt to fetch from pimcore
+- add images locally in case failed attempt to fetch from pimcore

 ### 20.09
 ### finshed sugar template